-If you know this, you know more than most pet owners …

 Most people never ask the question, “Can dogs eat peanut butter?”
+If you know the answer, you know more than most pet owners …

-So most people don’t know that one of the top selling dog treats of all time is really bad for dogs.
+…because most people don’t know that one of the top-selling dog treats of all time is really bad for dogs.

 Like really bad.

 But I think when I’m done, you might want to move peanut butter to the naughty – and downright dangerous – snack food list.

-Here’s why peanut butter is toxic to your dog …
+So here’s why peanut butter is toxic to your dog …

 1. Most Peanut Butter Contains Aflatoxins (Which Cause Cancer)

 Don’t know what aflatoxins are?
-These are naturally occurring mycotoxins that are produced by a fungus called Aspergillus.
+These are naturally-occurring mycotoxins that are produced by a fungus called Aspergillus.

 And peanuts have them in spades.

 Mycotoxins are one of the most carcinogenic (cancer-causing) substances on the planet … and they’ve also been shown to be toxic to the liver.

 But before you break out the Jif, you might first want to read more…

 2. Most Peanut Butter Often Contains Harmful Fats

 This is what allows them to sit on shelves for an extremely long time.
 Hydrogenation is the process of taking a plant oil, adding a nickel catalyst, heating it, and then removing the nickel catalyst.

 And as if trans fats weren’t bad enough, roasting nuts can also cause the fats in peanuts to go rancid.
 So if you must feed peanut butter, then at the very least, make sure it’s raw and doesn’t contain hydrogenated fats.